New Perspective (song): Release

 The song was first announced by Alternative Press on July 7, 2009.
-The song was debuted in a solo acoustic performance of San Diego Comic-Con International.
+The song was debuted in a solo acoustic performance at San Diego Comic-Con.
 "New Perspective" officially premiered on the band's MySpace page on July 28, 2009.
 Meanwhile, Ross and Walker debuted music from their new band, The Young Veins, at the same time, releasing their first track, "Change", through their MySpace as well.
 While Panic! announced the date in advance, the Veins did not.
 MTV credited The Young Veins with "attempting to steal [Panic!'s] thunder," to which Smith responded with "No, I wasn't shocked or mad at all.
 We had about three weeks of people not knowing what was going on with the bands, and it's kind of nice that the music was released at the same time."

 "New Perspective" was shipped to radio August 18.
 The line "Can we fast-forward till you go down on me?" was edited out of the song's radio version and accompanying music video.

 Music video

-The music video was filmed on July 22, 2009 with director Kai Regan.
+The music video was filmed on July 22, 2009, with director Kai Regan.
 The video was released on iTunes on August 24, 2009.

 The video was filmed at Alexander Hamilton High School, with students in different cliques such as cheerleaders, goths, etc. The video starts with Brendon Urie and Spencer Smith walking into the school in plain black suits and black sunglasses.
 They walk past the students, not paying attention even when fighting breaks out around them.
 The pair continues walking as the fire alarm sounds and the sprinklers activate.
 They take off their sunglasses and a few seconds later the scene rewinds, returning to the start off the video, and again showing Urie and Smith as they enter the school.
 The next part of the music video is shown in photographs rather than film.
 The pictures depict the pair getting shouted at by teachers, and being taken towards the front doors only to be attacked by the same students involved in the fight earlier.
 Urie and Smith get pushed and beaten through the hallways and down a staircase to where they are finally shown alone and in film again, limping away from the school, with bruises and damaged clothing.
 Throughout the music video are Jennifer's Body references, such as shirts that read, "I eat boys" and "Jennifer's Body", as well as clips from the film.